NWChemEx/.github/docs/source/design/ui_design.rst

 argument can either be a a Python ``string`` or a ``simde.type.ao_space``, with the minimal basis set "sto-3g" is chosen as the default value.
-Additional SCF related options are also explicitly defined in the function with reasonable default values.
+Additional SCF related options are also explicitly defined in the function with reasonable default values. ``module_manager`` option is reserved for power users, who would like to provide their own set of modules.
 While the number of options are limited for SCF, for correlated methods more options may need to be defined on top of SCF options.
 One solution to avoid a long list of arguments is to provide additional options through ``**kwargs`` option at the end.
 However, this would require users to know the correct keywords.
 To help our users to figure out the available keywords, we also provide the ``options`` argument, which is a Python dataclass holding all the possible options with reasonable default values.
 Our users can grab this data structure and figure out the available options and their default values and modify them as they wish.
+With ``options`` set explicitly, users can also call a more general ``nwx.calculate_energy`` function, where the method is specified as an option.

 .. code-block:: python